School Counseling - M.Ed.

 Graduates of this program will be able to:

-- Meet the personal, social, educational, and vocational needs of children and adolescents in school settings.
+- Meet the personal, social, educational and career needs of children and adolescents in school settings.

 - Meet the academic components required by the Ohio Department of Education to be eligible to sit for the current licensure assessment.